-The MID function is categorized under TEXT functions.
+The MID Function is categorized under Excel TEXT functions.
 The function will return a specified number of characters from the middle of a given text string.

 While doing financial analysis, the MID function can be useful if we wish to extract characters from the middle of a specific text.
 Generally, it is used by combining it with other functions such as VALUE, SUM, COUNT, DATE, DAY, etc.